gotlougit/dsa/README.md

 # DSA Practice

+I am following Tim Roughgarden's [Algorithms Illuminated](https://algorithmsilluminated.org) book series to learn more about data structures and algorithms.

-This is just a repo filled with implementations of some data structures and algorithms.
+This repo is just some selected implementations of some of the algorithms that are talked about in the series.